 Surgery may be necessary to repair or replace the malfunctioning valve(s).
 Surgery may include:

 Adventist Heart Institute heart surgeons have expertise in all types of heart valve surgeries, including complex valve repair and replacement and minimally invasive valve surgery.
 Our cardiac surgeons are pioneers in this field, and can often offer surgical solutions that are not available at most hospitals.
 Heart valve problems that benefit from surgery include congenital valve disorders, leaky valves that don't close properly (regurgitation), infected valves and narrowed valves that don’t open correctly (stenosis).

 Our cardiac surgeons aim to repair malfunctioning heart valves before opting for total valve replacement.
 Valve repair may involve sewing damaged valve flaps or strengthening the "ring" that holds the valve in place.
-If valve repair is not a viable option, University of Chicago cardiac surgeons can replace the faulty heart valves with artificial or biological valves taken from human or animal valve tissue.
+If valve repair is not a viable option, cardiac surgeons can replace the faulty heart valves with artificial or biological valves taken from human or animal valve tissue.
 Our surgeons carefully assess which type of heart valve is best for each patient.
 These same specialists are currently investigating new and better methods to repair valves, and have access to the most advanced artificial valves.

 Here, our cardiac surgeons regularly take on challenging cases, such as those that involve the repair or replacement of more than one heart valve at a time, or "redo" operations to correct unsuccessful valve surgeries.
 Many of our patients are considered high risk, including people who have had several prior heart surgeries, those with co-existing medical conditions, elderly and overweight individuals, and people who have been turned down for heart surgery at other hospitals.
 While we routinely care for high-risk patients, our team welcomes any patient with a heart valve problem that can benefit from surgery.